LoicMichelControl/BattModelSIHD_estimation/README.md

 To obtain a prediction of each state, SIHD relies on a zero-initialized duplicate model, acting as a *minimal* Luenberger-type observer, which:
 - does not attempt to match the real initial conditions;
-- only provides a prediction error, used by SIHD to update its internal states;
+- only provides a prediction error, used by SIHD to update its internal states.

 Each ODE branch (SoC, RC1, RC2, T) is treated independently.

 In this preliminary work, the terminal voltage \(V_t\) is not injected into the SIHD loop.